 In May 2001, we issued 150,000 warrants to Ms. Dian Griesel, an executive of Investor Relations Group to purchase our restricted common stock in exchange for investor relations consulting services valued at approximately \$74,000.
-The warrants have an exercise price of \$6.50 per share, vest immediately and expire in March 2005.
+The warrants have an exercise price of \$6.50 per share, vest immediately and expire in September 11, 2005.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.

-In July 2001, we granted our Chief Financial Officer options to purchase up to 150,000 shares of common stock at an exercise price of \$2.25 per share, which vest ratably over three years and expire July 15, 2011.
+In July 2001, we granted our then Chief Financial Officer options to purchase up to 150,000 shares of common stock at an exercise price of \$2.25 per share, which vest ratably over three years and expire July 15, 2011.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.

-In September 2001, we granted an aggregate 15,000 options, 7,500 each to Mr. Bruce Haglund and Mr. Alton Burkhalter to purchase our restricted common stock for services and the satisfaction of certain liabilities.
+In September 2001, we granted an aggregate 15,000 options, 7,500 each to Mr. Bruce Haglund and Mr. Alton Burkhalter to purchase our restricted common stock for services provided related to legal fees and the satisfaction of certain liabilities.
 The options have exercise prices of \$2.00, vested immediately and are exercisable through July 2008.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.

-In October 2001, we issued 15,000 warrants to Griffin Securities to purchase our restricted common stock in exchange for services valued at \$7,500.
+In October 2001, we issued 15,000 warrants to Griffin Securities to purchase our restricted common stock in exchange for services provided pursuant to an investment banking contract valued at \$7,500.
 The warrants have an exercise price of \$2.75 per share, vested immediately and expire in May 2006.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.

-In November 2001, we granted 15,667 stock options to outside directors (Mr. Frank Barry 1,867, Mr. Robert Lambrix 5,600, Mr. John Penhume 5,200, and Mr. Edward Broenniman 3,000) to purchase our restricted common stock for board of director services.
-The options have exercise prices ranging from \$1.78 through \$1.84, vested immediately and are exercisable through November 2011.
+In November 2001, we granted 15,667 stock options to outside directors (Mr. Frank Barry 1,867, Mr. Robert Lambrix 5,200, Mr. John Penhume 5,600, and Mr. Edward Broenniman 3,000) to purchase our restricted common stock for board of director services.
+The options have exercise prices ranging from \$1.78 through \$5.80, vested immediately and are exercisable through November 2011.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.